2.1 Creative thinking

 Well done!
 You have successfully completed this assignment.

-If you made an effort to improve your creative thinking, what benefits should you expect to enjoy?
+If you made an effort to improve your creative thinking, what benefits might you enjoy?

-Forgeard & Kaufman (2015) identify the personal value of creativity as one of the main reasons why it’s worth cultivating creative thinking.
+Forgeard & Kaufman (2015) identify the personal value of creativity as one of the main reasons why it’s worth cultivating.
 Creativity is an inherently valuable human characteristic, like wisdom, kindness, generosity, respect, honesty, courage and humility.
 When you use your creativity in combination with other qualities, it can make you stronger and healthier, as well as leading to stronger and healthier relationships and communities.

-Creativity as a personal value can be reflected in:
+As you can see from Figure 2.1.1. above, creativity as a personal value can be reflected in multiple ways.

 Job satisfaction

-You’re a creative person who seeks to achieve better performance in the workplace, experience lower stress levels, and enjoy higher personal growth.
+A creative person seeks to achieve better performance in the workplace, experience lower stress levels and enjoy greater personal growth.

 Outstanding achievement

-Highly creative thinking is expected to lead to exceptional accomplishments in your field — academia, arts, entrepreneurship, technology, sciences, etc.
+Highly creative thinking can lead to exceptional accomplishments in your field.

 Problem-solving

-Your creative thinking can help you be better at solving unexpected problems.
+Creative thinking can help you get better at solving unexpected problems.
 In the workplace, creativity is crucial for overcoming professional obstacles, such as developing a new product, improving a process, or finding new ways to engage customers.
-For instance, creatively analysing market trends might lead to innovative marketing strategies, or thinking differently about operations management could lead to a way to enhance efficiency in the transformation of resources into services to meet customer demands.

 Communication, collaboration, and interpersonal skills